Kyle-Falconer/AnimalSpin/README.md

 # AnimalSpin

-A simple app for children, to let them listen to the noises that different animals make.
+A simple app for children ages 1.5+, to let them listen to the noises that different animals make.
 Text to Speech is used to introduce the anmials.

 ## Features